U.S. companies set to post profit growth for Q4, which would defy forecasts

+(In Feb.
+3 story, corrects 4th paragraph to say January instead of month)

-NEW YORK (Reuters) - U.S. companies are on track to post earnings growth for the fourth quarter of 2020, data from Refinitiv showed on Wednesday, which would defy expectations for profits to drop 10% due to the pandemic.
+NEW YORK (Reuters) - U.S. companies are on track to post earnings growth for the fourth quarter of 2020, data from Refinitiv showed on Wednesday, which would defy expectations for profits to have dropped due to the pandemic.

 If the current projection holds, it would be the first quarter of profit growth for S&P 500 companies since the end of 2019.